kyma-incubator/varkes/README.md

 To increase the version number, run `lerna version --no-git-tag-version`, stating the new version number.
 When omitting the flag, it also creates a new git tag with the given version number.
 This command also updates the dependency version in the `package.json` of subprojects.

 To see how CI operates on Lerna, check the makefile in the root folder.

+>**NOTE:** To create Docker images of examples, use the `release` branch, where the npm installed in Docker containers can get the latest version from the registry.